cincoutprabu/safe-home-drone/README.md

 # Safe Home Drone

-The idea is to build a drone-based home security system prototype, where the drone autonomously takes off and flies around a home building and capture the events in camera, when a security threat is detected.
+The idea is to build a drone-based home security system prototype, where a drone autonomously takes off and flies around a home building and capture the events in camera, when a security threat is detected.

 The prototype includes: